 August marks the hottest month of the year in many parts of the country, and drinking water to stay hydrated is essential.
 But while it might seem tempting, your car is one of the worst places to keep bottled water: it can start a fire.

-That's exactly what happened last month to Dioni Amuchastegui, a battery technician with Idaho Power, when he saw smoke from beneath the center console of his truck during his lunch break.
+That's exactly what happened in July 2017 to Dioni Amuchastegui, a battery technician with Idaho Power, when he saw smoke from beneath the center console of his truck during his lunch break.

 "At first I thought it was dust, but the window was rolled up so there was no wind," he told TODAY.
 "Then I noticed that light was being refracted through a water bottle and it was actually smoke."